ABET Innovation Award

 The Nomination Kit

 The ABET Innovation Award is given to a nominee selected by their peers.
-To learn more about the process and criteria involved, or to nominate one of your peers, download and review the nomination kit below.
-The deadline for nominations is April 20th, and only complete nominations with references will be accepted.
+To learn more about the process and criteria involved, or to nominate one of your peers, please review our nomination kit.
+The deadline for nominations is April 20, and only complete nominations with references will be accepted.

 2018: Formula Hybrid Competition, founded by the Thayer School of Engineering at Dartmouth